iorad/integrations/confluence_cloud_app_v2/README.md

 ---------------

 - Use https://www.npmjs.com/package/http-server for serve all static files.
 You may use other http server.
-- Use http://serveo.net/ to expose your local development
+- Use http://serveo.net/, https://localtunnel.me/, or similar service to expose your local development

 For Production
 ---------------